CharlotteAndJoe2015/charlotteandjoe2015.github.io/cambridge.md

 If the weather is nice, a picnic by the river is lovely.
 Our favourite spots are on [Jesus Green](https://www.google.co.uk/maps/place/Jesus+Green/@52.211508,0.122904,17z/data=!3m1!4b1!4m2!3m1!1s0x47d870952ddb593f:0x6c0a770654764ce1) and [Coe Fen](https://www.google.co.uk/maps/place/Coe+Fen/@52.1991153,0.1182741,16z/data=!4m2!3m1!1s0x0000000000000000:0x90c3ffe5c4ef640e)

 ###Shopping
 Cambridge is a great place for shopping, with most high street chains and a John Lewis.
-There are also some lovely little shops in the back streets - we (Charlotte!) particularly like:
+There are also some lovely little shops in the back streets that we (Charlotte) particularly like:

 * [Ness](http://www.ness.co.uk/ness-stores) for Scottish-inspired fashion
 * [Nord](http://www.nordesign.co.uk/) for Scandi design